-Just below the low cervical nerves, we have the Lumber Nerves (L1-L5).
-A person whose Lumber nerves have been damaged is likely to experience compromised strength in the hips and legs as well as the ability to do things such as lifting, bending, and turning.
+Just below the low cervical nerves, we have the Lumbar Nerves (L1-L5).
+A person whose Lumbar nerves have been damaged is likely to experience compromised strength in the hips and legs as well as the ability to do things such as lifting, bending, and turning.
 Bladder and bowel movements are also impacted if this section were injured.

-Last but not least, the lowest point of your spine contains the Sacral Nerves (S1-S5).
+The lowest point of your spine contains the Sacral Nerves (S1-S5).
 There are five sacral nerves and five sacral vertebrae.
-If the client has had a spinal injury affecting this particular area, then there’s no doubt that he or she will have serious long-term impact.
+If the client has had a spinal injury affecting this area, then there is no doubt that he or she will have serious long-term impact.
 This section affects the legs and hips area.
 There is minimal possibility of permanent paralysis.

 Spinal injuries are usually categorized as either complete or incomplete.
 A good vertebrae injury lawyer i will be able to explain to you some of the details about the same.

 When a person suffers from a complete spinal injury, it simply means that the whole width of the spine in that specific area is entirely affected.
 Such an injury leaves the victim without muscle control or sensation under the damaged area of the spine.

-On the other hand, an incomplete spinal cord injury is one that doesn’t affect the whole width of the spine.
+On the other hand, an incomplete spinal cord injury is one that does not affect the whole width of the spine.
 This means that there will still be parts around the damaged areas that will remain as they were hence able to function normally.

 A victim with an incomplete spinal cord injury will still be able to feel and move below the injured part but may still face serious limitations.
 Generally speaking, the side effects of an incomplete spinal cord injury will differ from one person to another.

-It won’t be easy to find a backbone injury attorney who hasn’t already worked with clients of this nature.
+It will not be easy to find a backbone injury attorney who hasn’t already worked with clients of this nature.
 Such lawyers are experienced in various aspects of spinal cord injuries and therefore able to walk the client through the treatment and recovery journey.

 There are serious spinal cord injuries that can only be treated through surgery especially those involving C1-C8 nerves.
 A surgery called decompression laminectomy is used to remove any tissues or fluids pressing the patient’s spinal cord.

 The ultimate goal is to reach maximum compensation for your spinal cord injury case.
 The monetary settlement should reflect the damages caused, such as medical bills, time off work, long-term recovery and overall pain and suffering.
-The best thing is to ensure that you have a qualified and experienced Newport Beach spinal cord injury attorney who will be able to conduct your case thoroughly.
+The best thing is to ensure that you have a qualified and experienced spinal cord injury attorney who will be able to conduct your case thoroughly, and timely.

 When your statute of limitations runs out, you will be unable to pursue your claim against the defendant.
 We understand that it may be difficult to balance your life at home, while recovering from a backbone injury, while working on your legal case.
 Some people make the mistake of settling on any lawyer who might not even be conversant with personal injury law.
 It is only a good and trustworthy personal injury attorney in Newport Beach that will be able to help you to get justice.
 At Accident Law Firm, we will guide you through the complicated process.